mosaicml/composer/composer/algorithms/gradient_clipping/README.md

 ## Suggested Hyperparameters
+### Norm-based gradient clipping
+The [original authors, R. Pascanu](https://arxiv.org/abs/1211.5063) of this type of clipping used gradient clipping with recurrent neural networks.
+They recommend monitoring the average gradient norm of your model's gradients over many iterations as a heuristic to help figure out a value for the `clipping_theshold`.

+For computer vision, the authors of the famous [Inception convolutional neura network architecture](https://arxiv.org/abs/1512.00567v3) used a `clipping_threshold` of 2.0, which they claim helped stabilize their training.

+For NLP with transformers, [Keskar, et al](https://arxiv.org/abs/1909.05858v2) used a `clipping_threshold` of 0.25 for their CTRL, a conditional transformer language model.
+The [authors of TABERT](https://arxiv.org/abs/2005.08314v1), a transformer-based BERT model tabular data, recommend a `clipping_threshold` of 1.0
+The [authors of the Compressive Transformer](https://arxiv.org/abs/1911.05507v1) and [Gated Convolutional Neural Networks](https://arxiv.org/pdf/1612.08083v3.pdf) both used a `clipping_threshold` of 0.1.

+### Value-based gradient clipping
+The [original author of this type of clipping, Mikolov](https://www.fit.vut.cz/study/phd-thesis/283/.en) uses it for training recurrent neural networks and recommends setting the `clipping_threshold` to 15.
+This approach to gradient clipping is not as prevalent as the norm-based clipping and thus to our knowledge there are not very many examples of good settings for `clipping_threshold`.
+### Adaptive gradient clipping
 We haven't done much experimentation with AGC.
 However, [the original authors, Brock et al.](https://arxiv.org/abs/2102.06171) and [Ayush Thakur](https://wandb.ai/ayush-thakur/nfnet/reports/Exploring-Adaptive-Gradient-Clipping-and-NFNets--Vmlldzo1MDc0NTQ) have done some ablations have some recommendations.
 Note, both parties use AGC with NF-ResNets, which is a variation